 Care, community & positivity

-In August 2015, Stehr participated in a Leadership Communication course, taught by Lecturer Mark Rittenberg during the EMBA Program’s immersion week in Napa, Calif.
-One of four core leadership classes for all MBA students, Leadership Communication tackles four areas: showing up and choosing to be being present; paying attention to “heart and meaning;” telling the truth without blame or judgement; and being open and not attached to outcome.
+In August 2015, Stehr participated in a Leadership Communications course, taught by Lecturer Mark Rittenberg during the EMBA Program’s immersion week in Napa, Calif.
+One of four core leadership classes for all MBA students, Leadership Communications tackles four areas: showing up and choosing to be being present; paying attention to “heart and meaning;” telling the truth without blame or judgement; and being open and not attached to outcome.

 “By the end of the class I was so inspired by the work, how it made me think about my colleagues, and even how I felt about the world,” says Stehr, who began chatting with Rittenberg on the second day of the workshop about his leadership goals.